Speech And Language Development Activities For Children With Down Syndrome

 We also tried this at some point.

-Here is one of the other video where I share a document which I had prepared for Aarshia’s vocabulary building, so that she has a bank to draw her words from.
+Here is one of the other videos where I share a document which I had prepared for Aarshia’s vocabulary building so that she has a bank to draw her words from.

 An important thing to mention here would be that ‘speech and language’ is not a milestone like walking, which once achieved is done for life.
 Taking up ‘Speech and language’ is a huge commitment on parents side because you’ll have to constantly keep working on it for a considerably long time.
 Aarshia’s speech has gotten much clearer with all this intervention yet at times, when she is excited, we have to remind her to go slow to avoid mumbling.